-GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Policy Consistency Finding E 6.2.5: FIRE PREVENTION EDUCATION and educate homeowners regarding fire safety and prevention.
+GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Policy Consistency Finding /E 6.2.5: FIRE PREVENTION EDUCATION nd educate homeowners regarding fire safety and prevention.
 6.2.5.1 The County shall cooperate with the U.S. Forest Service, California Department of Forestry and Fire Protection, and local fire districts in fire prevention education programs.
-Not Applicable : The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.
-3: GEOLOGIC AND SEISMIC HAZARDS e the threat to life and property from seismic and geologic hazards.
-OBJECTIVE 6.3.1: BUILDING AND SITE STANDARDS Adopt and enforce development regulations, including building and site standards, to protect against seismic and geologic hazards.
+Not Applicable : The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility. .3: GEOLOGIC AND SEISMIC HAZARDS Minimiz ze the threat to life and property from seismic and geologic hazards. /E 6.3.1: BUILDING AND SITE STANDARDS ad enforce development regulations, including building and site standards, to protect agains st seismic and geologic hazards.
 6.3.1.1 The County shall require that all discretionary projects and all projects requiring a grading permit, or a building permit that would result in earth disturbance, that are located in areas likely to contain naturally occurring asbestos (based on mapping developed by the California Department of Conservation [DOC]) have a California-registered geologist knowledgeable about asbestos-containing formations inspect the project area for the presence of asbestos using appropriate test methods.
 The County shall amend the Erosion and Sediment Control Ordinance to include a section that addresses the reduction of thresholds to an appropriate level for grading permits in areas likely to contain naturally occurring asbestos (based on mapping developed by the DOC).
 The Department of Transportation and the County Air Quality Management District shall consider the requirement of posting a warning sign at the work site in areas likely to contain naturally occurring asbestos based on the mapping developed by the DOC.
 Not Applicable: The CVSP is not located within areas likely to contain naturally occurring asbestos-containing formations (refer to the Creekside Village Environmental Impact Report).
 6.3.1.2 The County shall establish a mandatory disclosure program, where potential buyers and sellers of real property in all areas likely to contain naturally occurring asbestos (based on mapping developed by the California Department of Conservation [DOC]) are provided information regarding the potential presence of asbestos subject to sale.
 Information shall include potential for exposure from access roads and from disturbance activities (e.g., landscaping).
+Not Applicable : The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.
+6.3.1.3 The County Environmental Management Department shall report annually to the Board of Supervisors regarding new information on asbestos and design an information outreach program.
 Not Applicable : The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.